filprager/fintech_project_two/README.md

 Silicon Valley tech entrepreneurs tweets (e.g. from Elon Musk, Jack Dorsey etc) have a high correlation to stock/crypto price movements, and that this movement is relatively short term (< 1day)

 ## Features
-A Notebook (or Amazon Lex Chatbot - stretch goal) where a user can choose to analyse the historical stock/crypto price correlation to Twitter sentiment from a selected tech entrepreneur
+A web app (or Chatbot - stretch goal) where a user can choose to analyse the historical stock/crypto price correlation to what a selected tech entrepreneur has said recently, and get an auto trading strategy based on it.

 ## Input
 * Tweets from Twitter API